ringcentral/ringcentral-web-phone/README.md

 await inbundCallSession.forward(targetNumber);
 ```

+##### Troubleshooting Call Forwarding Issues

+If you run into trouble forwarding calls to a specific number/extension,
+consider using an alternative approach: answering the call and then immediately
+transferring it.

+The official RingCentral app uses this exact method when you forward a call,
+which suggests it may be a more reliable way to handle call forwarding.
+If you
+encounter an error using the forward method, this workaround might just solve
+the problem.

 #### Reply the call

 Optionally, you can tell the server that the user has started replying the call.